I am a Mdewakanton Dakota rights activist with several

 peace!
 There will never be any hope for "true peace" until this degree is repudiated.

-activist who is leading the international campaign to influence the Vatican to revoke a 15th century Papal Bull that was responsible for the
+On October 4, 2007, I sent an e-mail to Tony Castanha, a leader of the international campaign to influence the Vatican to revoke a 15th century Papal Bull that was responsible for the

 atrocities committed against his descendents when Columbus and his knights invaded his people's homeland in 1492.
 In my e-mail to